HighwayFramework/highwayframework.github.io/source/_posts/2013-10-19-queries-slash-commands-slash-scalars.markdown

     }
 }
 ```
 Notice how we inherit from the `Query<Driver>` class.
 This class has most of the base logic for deferred execution and gives us an easy way to define queries.
 The type parameter of Driver tells us what the query will return.
-In one line we assign the ContextQuery, which is just a delegate to get called when we need the results.
+In one line we assign the `ContextQuery`, which is just a delegate to get called when we need the results.

 ###Tests